big-tuwien/big-tuwien.github.io/content/publication/tuw-136984/index.md

 publication_types:
 - '6'
 publishDate: '2002-01-01'
+specifics: 'in: "Proceedings of the sixth IASTED International Conference on Software Engineering and Applications", ACTA Press, 2002, ISBN: 08898963237, S. 361 - 366.'
 title: A Report on the Software Engineering Activity Structure of a Developer for Electronic Diesel Engine Control
 url_pdf: ''